All Images are Courtesy of Franklin & Marshall College Archives and Special Collections.

 Graduating Class in the 1900 Yearbook.

-In the 1900 volume of the Oriflame, the class of 1900 tenderly wrote: “We have in these four years broadened our views, become somewhat fixed in habits and methods of thinking, while the greater percentage of the boys have already decided in what channel their efforts shall be directed.
+In the 1900 volume of the Oriflamme, the class of 1900 tenderly wrote: “We have in these four years broadened our views, become somewhat fixed in habits and methods of thinking, while the greater percentage of the boys have already decided in what channel their efforts shall be directed.
 As a class, we have finished making history, but as individuals we stand on the threshold of a new century, and in it more than ever before will the training and the culture be demanded which our Alma Mater has freely offered to us, and for which we, as her sons, will strive to do her honor.”

-Fraternity Illustration in the 1915 Oriflame.
+Fraternity Illustration in the 1915 Oriflamme.

 Greek life at F&M dates back to 1854 with the establishment of Chi Phi and Phi Kappa Sigma.
 Since the 1850s, fraternity culture has seen both progression and regression.
 This includes the the suspension of Chi Phi in 2019, and their re-establishment in 2023.
 There have been several other fraternity chapters on campus, all of which have been terminated, including tremendous hazing allegations against former Phi Kappa Tau and Kappa Sigma.